iWinston/typeorm-plus/README.md

     let photoRepository = connection.getRepository(Photo);
     let photos = await photoRepository.find({ relations: ["metadata"] });

 }).catch(error => console.log(error));
 ```

 Here photos will contain an array of photos from the database, and each photo will contain its photo metadata.
-Using find options is good and dead simple, but if you need more complex query you should use `QueryBuilder`.
+Using find options is good and dead simple, but if you need more complex query you should use `QueryBuilder` instead.
 `QueryBuilder` allows to use more complex queries in an elegant way:

 ```typescript